vicsz/saa-c03-study-notes/README.md

 #### High Availability Considerations
 - Deploy Multi-AZ or Aurora Global Database for enhanced availability and data durability.

-#### Backup Options
+#### Backup Options for RDS
-- **Automated Backups**: Provides a daily snapshot and captures transaction logs.
+- **Automated Backups**: Provides a daily snapshot and captures transaction logs. _Automated backups are retained for a period of up to **35 days**_. **_This option has the 35-day retention policy._**
 - **Snapshot Backups**: User-initiated snapshots of your database instance that are retained until explicitly deleted.
+These snapshots can be initiated at any time and offer flexibility for backup retention beyond the automated backups' limit.
-- **AWS Backup**: Offers a centralized solution for backing up RDS and other AWS services.
+- **AWS Backup**: Offers a centralized solution for backing up RDS and other AWS services, providing more comprehensive backup management capabilities across your AWS environment.
-- **Cross-Region Automated Backups**: Automates the replication of snapshots and transaction logs across AWS regions.
+- **Cross-Region Automated Backups**: Automates the replication of snapshots and transaction logs across AWS regions for disaster recovery purposes, enhancing data durability and availability.

 ---